Moll Davis: Marriage

 In December 1686, Moll married the French musician and composer James Paisible—a member of James II's private musick.
 Sir George Etherege wrote scornfully of the marriage: "Mrs Davies has given proof of the great passion she always had for music, and Monsieur Peasible has another bass to thrum than that he played so well upon."

 The Paisibles joined James' court in exile at St Germain-en-Laye, but in 1693 returned to England, where Paisible became a composer to Prince George of Denmark, the husband of Princess Anne, heir to the throne.

 Death

 Moll died in London, at her home in Dean Street, in 1708.
-She was buried at St Anne's Church in Soho, on 24 February.
+She was buried at St Anne's Church in Soho on 24 February.

-Moll's daughter, Mary, earned the title of countess and became an actress herself.
+Moll's daughter, Mary, earned through marriage to Edward Radclyffe, 2nd Earl of Derwentwater the title of Countess, and became an actress herself.